Train surfing: Overcrowding

 Beginning in the mid-2000s there were frequent cancellations of commuter trains and crowding inside rail carriages in the Moscow region, leading to ordinary passengers riding on the roofs.
 In 2012 a Russian transport inspector said that "the fashion for train surfing began about three years ago, when they started running high-speed Sapsan trains.
 Because of this, there were big gaps in the electric train schedule.
 As a result, there was not enough space in the cars for everyone who wanted to.
 So people found a way out of the situation."

 In Indonesia, especially Greater Jakarta, large numbers of people train surf, especially since the late 1990s, as gridlock grips this metropolis of 30 million without a single metro system, and the city comes up with alternative transport such as car jockeys.
 Jakarta traffic is the most gridlocked in Southeast Asia, perhaps among the worst worldwide.
 It has built a bus rapid transit system, but with little success, as there is no separation from the heavy traffic.
 The tropical heat and urban heat island effect also makes the top the only place on the train with plenty of air circulation.
 Since 2013 the practice has been eliminated after the state railway company Kereta Api Indonesia modernized the ticketing system, allowing tickets to be sold up to 90 days in advance, and including check in requirements along with increasing the amount of rolling stock.
 On KRL commuter services, stations are modernized by installing turnstiles, implementing contactless payment and locking down the station.
-All non-commuter train now have passenger limit of 100 to 110% while previously a service could run at 200% or more capacity.
+All non-commuter trains now have a passenger limit of 100 to 110% while previously a service could run at 200% or more capacity.